advanced-security/secret-scanning-review-action/README.md

 * Implicit
   * GITHUB_REPOSITORY - The owner / repository name.
   * GITHUB_REF - PR merge branch refs/pull/:prNumber/merge
-* Deprecated (previous inputs now supported via action workflow input parameters - new functionality will not use this)
-  * GITHUB_TOKEN - token used to invoke REST APIs
-  * SSR_FAIL_ON_ALERT - overrides the `fail-on-alert` input parameter
-  * SSR_FAIL_ON_ALERT_EXCLUDE_CLOSED - overrides the `fail-on-alert-exclude-closed` input parameter
 * Outputs
   * GITHUB_STEP_SUMMARY - Markdown for each job so that it will be displayed on the summary page of a workflow run (unique for each step in a job)